 Because of the significant delays and waiting times in the Family Court system, separating parties are strongly encouraged to make a genuine attempt at resolving disputes via the mediation process.
 Under the law, parenting orders can only be applied for after obtaining a certificate that confirms you made a genuine attempt at mediation from a registered family dispute resolution practitioner.

 The purpose of family law mediation is to find a path forward, rather than attempt to identify who is at fault for the separation.
-The process helps to break down barriers in communication between both parties and reduces the level of acrimony commonly experienced in family law disputes.
+The process helps to break down barriers in communication between both parties and reduces the level of acrimony commonly experienced in family law divorce disputes.

 The mediation process can be engaged at any time, either before or during court proceedings.
 A mediator can help come to an agreement on disputes relating to: